-The DS1982 has an 8-bit CRC stored in the most significant byte of the 64-bit ROM.
-The bus master can compute a CRC value from the first 56 bits of the 64-bit ROM and compare it to the value stored within the DS1982 to determine if the ROM data has been received error-free by the bus master.
+With the DS1985 there are two different types of CRCs (Cyclic Redundancy Checks).
+One CRC is an 8-bit type and is stored in the most significant byte of the 64-bit ROM.
+The bus master can compute a CRC value from the first 56 bits of the 64-bit ROM and compare it to the value stored within the DS1985 to determine if the ROM data has been received error-free by the bus master.
 The equivalent polynomial function of this CRC is: $X^8 + X^5 + X^4 + 1$.
+This 8-bit CRC is received in the true (non-inverted) form when reading the ROM of the DS1985.
+It is computed once at the factory and lasered into the ROM.